owainrmorgan/fisheries-dissertation/meetings.md

 writing skills.
 I ask him to also include a description of some background material on a topic related to his project with lots of references to the literature.

+## 30/11/21

+Owain has started a new repository for his preliminary report at https://github.com/owainrmorgan/preliminaryreport.
+I again approve his plans and remind him of the importance of including a description of the background and the literature.

+We will meet again in week 2 of the spring term, at which time Owain will talk me through the exponential family of distributions and tell me how an extra exponential factor will change the parameters and how to estimate the parameters.